 Many intertidal bivalves, including cockles, are very important to Maori as traditional food, particularly to Huirapa and Otakou Maori in the Otago area.
 Tangata tiaki issue customary harvest permits for cockles in Otago.
-The number of cockles harvested under customary permits is given in Table 3, and is likely to be an underestimate of customary harvest.
+The number and kilograms of cockles harvested under customary permits is given in Table 3, and is likely to be an underestimate of customary harvest.
+It is understood that local customary fishers generally utilise the daily amateur bag for their customary needs.

-Table 2: Estimated numbers of cockles harvested by recreational fishers in FMA 3, and the corresponding harvest tonnage.
-Figures were extracted from a telephone and diary survey in 1993-94, and the national recreational diary surveys in 1996 and 2000.
+Table 2: Estimated numbers of cockles harvested by recreational fishers in QMA 3, and the corresponding harvest tonnage based on an assumed mean weight of 25 g.
+Figures were extracted from telephone-diary survey in 1993-94, 1996 and 1999-00, and from the National Panel Survey in 2011-12 and 2017-18.